 Art 182 - Material Objects

 Full course for one semester.
 A crafts-based course that focuses on the form, function, and concept of handmade objects in our society.
-The class will learn skills in hand-built and thrown clay forms, casting and fabricating with ceramics, wax, paper, cloth and glass.
+The class will learn skills in hand-built and thrown clay forms, casting, and fabricating with ceramics, wax, paper, cloth and glass.
 The assignments will explore the poetic language of each material, fusing the analog and the digital, and will focus on cooperative and community-based works that can emerge from these mediums.
 Readings will focus on social practices and culturally significant, politically motivated works made for and with communities.
 Students will have technical workshops with studio assistant in glass and ceramics weekly.
 Enrollment limited to 15.
 Studio.
-May be repeated for credit.

 Full course for one semester.
 This course introduces students to the fundamentals of photography through both black-and-white and digital photographic processes and investigates the use of photography in the context of contemporary art.
 The class will cover camera operation, principles of exposure, basic understanding of light, film development, and darkroom/digital printing.
 Technical, aesthetic, and conceptual possibilities of photography are explored through assignments, readings, slide presentations and critiques.
 Enrollment limited to 16.
 Studio.